Feminization laryngoplasty

-Feminization laryngoplasty (also known as FL or FemLar/Femlar) is a reconstructive surgery surgical procedure that results in the increase of the pitch of a patient, making the voice sound higher and more feminine.
-It is a form of open laryngoplasty and effectively reaches its goals via a partial laryngectomy of the anterior portion of the larynx, thereby diminishing the size of the larynx to cisgender female proportions.
-It also changes the vocal weight or resonance quality of the voice by diminishing the size of the larynx.
-It is a type of voice feminization surgery (VFS) and an alternative to vocal therapy.
-Feminization laryngoplasty is performed as a treatment for both transgender women and non-binary people as part of their gender transition, as well as cisgender women with deep voices.
+Feminization laryngoplasty (also known as FL or FemLar/Femlar) is a reconstructive surgery surgical procedure that attempts to increase the baseline pitch of a patient, making the voice sound higher and more feminine.
+It is a heavily modified Type 4 thyroplasty that is distinct in critically avoiding a cricothyroid approximation.
+Instead, as a form of open laryngoplasty a partial laryngectomy of the anterior portion of the larynx is removed, diminishing the diameter of the larynx to cisgender female proportions.
 The surgery can be categorized into two main steps: Incision and vocal fold modification followed by thyrohyoid elevation.
+A reduction in larynx diameter modifies vocal weight or resonance quality of the voice while allowing more vocal range access than a type 4 thyroplasty usually allows, as the function of cricothyroid muscle is preserved.
 Risks and complications include granuloma, dysphonia and tracheostomy.
-Patients are recommended to follow perioperative management such as voice rest to hasten recovery.
+Patients are recommended to follow perioperative management such as voice rest and antibiotics to hasten recovery.